-- i.
-Within the Special Landscape Area (as defined on the Cotswold District Local Plan Policies Map) development will be supported provided it does not have a significant detrimental impact upon the special character and key landscape qualities of this area including its tranquillity. - ii.
-In the wider landscape proposals should: - a) Retain and where possible enhance those landscape assets which are of benefit to the quiet enjoyment of the rural landscape by residents and the community.
-In identifying such areas regard will be had to the Kemble Landscape Appraisal undertaken by Tyler Grange; - b) Maintain the physical and visual separation between Kemble and Ewen to retain the sense of identity of the distinct settlements; - c) Reinforce the Thames valley landscape in respect of its recreational value and visual amenity creating a quiet and tranquil valued rural landscape: - d) Maintain and enhance field pattern and enclosure where possible; - e) Enhance landscape features which are in decline or in poor condition; - f) Avoid further erosion of the landscape/farmed edge of the villages; - g) Protect views and vistas identified in the Kemble Landscape Appraisal and the Kemble and Kemble Station Conservation Areas Appraisal undertaken by Montagu Evans; and - h) Retain areas of woodland, tree belts and hedges.
+- a) Retain and where possible enhance those landscape assets which are of benefit to the quiet enjoyment of the rural landscape by residents and the community.
+In identifying such areas regard will be had to the Kemble Landscape Appraisal undertaken by Tyler Grange; - b) Maintain the physical and visual separation between Kemble and Ewen to retain the sense of identity of the distinct settlements; - c) Reinforce the Thames valley landscape in respect of its recreational value and visual amenity creating a quiet and tranquil valued rural landscape; - d) Maintain and enhance field pattern and enclosure where possible; - e) Enhance valued landscape features which are in decline or in poor condition; - f) Avoid further aesthetic erosion of the landscape/farmed edge of the villages; and - g) Protect views and vistas identified in the Kemble Landscape Appraisal and the Kemble and Kemble Station Conservation Areas Appraisal undertaken by Montagu Evans from significant detrimental impact.